dotnet/source-build/Documentation/sourcebuild-in-repos/new-repo.md

 Configuring source build involves setting up files in `eng/` that determine the behavior of source build in the repo.

-These changes are all needed before the inner source build will work:
+These changes are all needed before source build will work:

 * [`eng/SourceBuild.props`](#engsourcebuildprops) - Basic properties, such as repo name.
 * [`eng/SourceBuildPrebuiltBaseline.xml`](#engsourcebuildprebuiltbaselinexml) - Allow prebuilts.
 Until prebuilt detection is enabled/enforced, we allow all